tituspowell/wayfarer-game/README.md

 ## Platforms

 Unity lets you build for different platforms.
-As a lifelong Windows user, I naturally developed it for Windows.
+As I and most of my family are lifelong Windows users, I naturally developed it for Windows.
 This is obviously a limitation, as Mac users can't play it; nor can it be played on devices.
-Unity supports all these other platforms but porting it to another one would be non trivial.
-The game provides a lot of contextual information when you mouse-over elements in the game, for example; if porting to an iPad that would need to be reworked completely.
+Unity supports all these other platforms but porting it to them would be non trivial.
+The game provides a lot of contextual information when you mouse-over elements in the game, for example; if porting to an iPad, that would need to be reworked completely.

-I did briefly manage a web port and had it working in a browser early on.
-The challenge there is that the game saves to a save file to keep track of your characters and progress, which is too large for localStorage (and too precious if you've sunk thousands of hours into playing it).
+I did briefly manage a web adaptation early on and had it working in a browser.
+The challenge there is that the game saves to a file to keep track of your characters and progress, which is too large for localStorage (and too precious if you've sunk thousands of hours into playing it).
 Saving it to the cloud using my brother's AWS key did work as a proof of concept but it would need a more scalable solution if shared publicly.

 <br><br>
 ![Screenshot](screenshots/Full.PNG)